rubyatscale/query_packwerk/README.md

 ### Console Interface

-The easiest way to use QueryPackwerk is through its interactive console:
+The easiest way to use QueryPackwerk is through its interactive console.
+This will use the local directory Packwerk context and provide you with all QueryPackwerk methods.

 ```bash
 query_packwerk console